annali417/final_project/README.md

 This is my final project on Morocco.

-# Administrative Subdivisions of Mongolia
+# Administrative Subdivisions of Morocco 2
 ![](Morocco.png)